SOLAR-group/APIARTy/README.md

 See this project's webpage in CREST/SOLAR, [here](https://solar.cs.ucl.ac.uk/os/apiarty.html).

-For any questions on this project, please contact Maria Kechagia (m.kechagia[AT]ucl.ac.uk).
+For any questions on this project, please contact M. Kechagia or Prof. F. Sarro.

 ## Goals